 On September 7, 2013, Catharine Clark Gallery will re-open at 248 Utah Street between 15th and 16th Streets in San Francisco's Potrero Hill neighborhood.
 The gallery's new location is a former door factory that is being redesigned by Los Angeles-based architect Tim Campbell.
 This new location is within the neighborhood of the San Francisco Design Center and Showplace Square.
 Catharine Clark Gallery will add to the emerging cultural character of the Potrero Hill, which currently includes California College of the Arts (CCA), the CCA Wattis Institute for Contemporary Arts, and the Museum of Craft and Design in addition to multiple fine art galleries.

-In March of 2010, the gallery opened 14th Street Studio, a project space in a residential apartment in New York’s Chelsea neighborhood.
-Installations of gallery artists’ work are presented as “pop-up” exhibits at the New York location several times a year (314 West 14th Street, Apt.
-2F, between 8th and 9th Avenues).
+In 2010, Catharine Clark Gallery opened a pop up space in a residential apartment in New York’s Chelsea neighborhood (313 West 14th Street, 2F, between 8th and 9th Avenues).
+Exhibits, performances and installations of gallery artists’ work are presented at the New York location several times a year.